Brenntag (FRA:BNR) Given a €72.50 Price Target at UBS Group

-UBS Group set a €72.50 ($77.13) price target on Brenntag (FRA:BNR – Get Rating) in a research report released on Tuesday morning, Borsen Zeitung reports.
+UBS Group set a €72.50 ($77.13) price objective on Brenntag (FRA:BNR – Get Rating) in a report released on Monday morning, Borsen Zeitung reports.

 Brenntag Company Profile